 Why You Should Let Your Chromebook Sleep

 As with any Device you are signed in to, you should not leave your Chromebook unattended while it is turned on.
-One reason is anyone using the device when you are logged on would have access to your files, emails, etc.
+Anyone using the device when you are logged on would have access to your files, emails, etc.

-They could gain access you test answers or even worse, send emails as you.
+They could gain access to your test answers or even worse, send emails from your account.

-Chromebooks can run on battery power for several hours, but it will eventually run out of juice.
+Chromebooks can run on battery power for several hours, but they will eventually run out of juice.
 Allowing your Chromebook to sleep while not in use, will help ensure your battery stays charged as long as possible.
-By allowing your Chromebook to “sleep” when not in use, you should be able to make it through the school day on a single charge
+By allowing your Chromebook to “sleep” when not in use, you should be able to make it through the school day on a single charge.